evo-lua/evo-lua.github.io/docs/background-information/design/drafts/event-handling.md

 ### Variable Number of Arguments

 In the original WOW API, event handlers would pass multiple values via varargs, like ``OnEvent(eventID, ...)``.
-This has proven to cause issues when signatures inevitably have to change, which is why arguments should be passed as an ``eventInfo`` table.
+This has proven to cause issues when signatures inevitably have to change, which is why arguments should be passed as an ``payload`` table.
 Entries should be indexed with the argument name, so that accessing missing fields raise a script error, and no changes need to be made to legacy code when new ones are added or unused properties are removed.

 ### Network Messages and Events